+This white paper about Privacy Impact Assessment (PIA) focus on presenting PIA tool.
 Privacy Impact Assessment (PIA) is a tool for measuring compliance, identifying and minimizing privacy related risks and demonstrating accountability.
 PIAs are conducted to safeguard the rights and freedoms of individuals in developing new products and services or undertaking any other initiatives that involve processing of personal data.
 The objective of PIAs is to systematically identify the risks that the planned initiative poses to privacy and personal data as well as to examine and evaluate alternative ways for data processing to mitigate these potential risks.

 EU General Data Protection Regulation (GDPR) entails a risk-based approach to processing personal data and imposes an obligation to demonstrate compliance with its requirements.
 Privacy Impact Assessments are a cornerstone of implementing the GDPR’s risk-based approach and demonstrating compliance with the GDPR.
 The GDPR sets forth that Data Protection Impact Assessment will become a compulsory process in a variety of cases where personal data is processed in a way that is likely to result in a high risk to the rights and freedoms of individuals.
 A PIA can be used as a tool to measure and demonstrate compliance with these requirements by conducting an additional risks to rights and freedoms assessment.

 Introducing a tool as an assistant in conducting of Privacy Impact Assessments can present significant value especially when the need for PIAs is recurring.
 Automation can improve both the efficiency and quality of the process, because activities are performed with precision and consistency every time and they can be easily repeated if needed.
-Due to the savings in time and money, each organization should map their options for conducting PIAs and decide which possibility suits them.
+Due to the savings in time and money, each organisation should map their options for conducting PIAs and decide which possibility suits them.